nicole-tan/Cornell-VEL/README.md

 * Have a more visual way of viewing the data
 * Customizable keypresses
 * Looking into animation tutorials to figure out how to move the skeleton of avatars
-* High fiedlity - networked second life VR spinoff
+* High fidelity - networked second life VR spinoff